-Unless you're one of those apathetic people who allows unread emails to collect up to the thousands in your inbox, you probably spent a good chunk of your morning deleting automated emails without reading them.
-But surely there was at least one that caught your eye, made you pause and skim through it, or maybe even made you click the link.
+Many of us are familiar with the process of deleting automated emails without reading them.
+But surely there has been at least one that caught your eye, persuaded you to pause and skim through it, or maybe even made you click the link.

-It is more difficult than ever to cut through consumers’ discerning filters.
-Living as we are in a digitized world, advertisements and promotions are everywhere we look, in everything we read, and on everyone's minds.
-Some predictions estimate that there will be 2.9 billion worldwide email users by the end of the year.
-Statista estimates that by 2021, 320 billion emails will be sent daily.
-That’s a lot to sort through.
+It is more difficult than ever to cut through consumers’ discerning filters in a world saturated by ad campaigns.
+By the end of 2021, there were 4.1 billion worldwide email users.
+Statista estimates that by 2025, 376.4 billion emails will be sent daily.
+That’s a lot for users to sort through.

 Editor’s note: Looking for email marketing software for your business?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

-This step is vital.
-As Nathan Hangen put it in this article, getting into someone's inbox is like being invited into their home, and it should be treated accordingly.
-Consumers must opt in to receive your emails, or you risk your emails being labeled as spam (and never read) or even hefty fines under the CAN-SPAM act.
+This step is a legal requirement for email marketers.
+Consumers must opt in to receive your emails, or you risk your emails being labeled as spam (and never read).
+You might even accrue hefty fines under the CAN-SPAM Act.

 Because this step is largely about convincing the consumer that your emails are worth subscribing to, spend some time honing your language and graphics for the permission request.